futoin/specs/draft/ftn6_iface_executor_concept.md

 *Note: Executor is allowed to pass control to implementation only if requested major version of interfaces exactly matches implemented version and minor version is greater than or equal to requested minor version.*

+All actions are implemented through AsyncSteps interface ([FTN12: Async API](./ftn12\_async\_api.md)).
+For backward compatibility and/or complex logic, it is possible to make blocking implementation.
+Such implementations run in dedicated worker threads and receive only RequestInfo object reference.

+All true asynchronous implementation must implement special FutoIn AsyncImplementation interface to clearly distinguish more advanced one.

 ## 1.1.
 FutoIn interfaces